Yasir19/taskmaster-pro/README.md

 2-Implement custom fonts and icons.
 3-Customize UI colors

-## perliminary test result
+## preliminary test result
-1- that app able to create new tasks with due dates.
+1- that app is able to create new tasks with due dates.
-2- task data is not presistent, the data will be deleted once we refresh the page.
+2- task data is not persistent, the data will be deleted once we refresh the page.
 3- delete button is not working